Pride and power: North Korea nuke test plays to local as well as global audience

 That was followed by a full announcement from Ri Chun Hui, a well-known figure in North Korea best remembered outside the country as the emotional middle-aged woman who delivered the news in 2011 that then-leader Kim Jong Il had died.

-The elder Kim's death sparked an unsettled period marked by two nuclear tests, the purge of Kim Jong Un's powerful uncle, and the violent execution of the militarised state's defence chief, Hyon Yong Chol.
+The elder Kim's death sparked an unsettled period marked by two nuclear tests, the purge of Kim Jong Un's powerful uncle, and the violent execution of the militarized state's defense chief, Hyon Yong Chol.

 The latest dramatic death or disappearance in the close circle of deputies to the country's leader was Kim Yang Gon, Pyongyang's top negotiator with South Korea, who was killed in what state media said was a traffic accident a week before the test.